ohohohobrien/portfolio/README.md

 # portfolio
-This is a website for my portfolio as a programmer.
+This is a website for my portfolio as a developer.